rhedin/Abe_ecal/ecal.md

 ECAL - Event Condition Action Language
 --
-ECAL is a language to create a rule based system which reacts to events provided that a defined condition holds:
+ECAL is a language to create a rule based system which reacts to events.
+Events are handled by actions which are guarded by conditions:

 Event -> Condition -> Action